gokuldevp/Redux-Movie-App/README.md

 ### Actions

 Actions are defined in `src/actions/index.js`.
-They describe the intention to change the state and include a `type` property along with optional payload data.
+They describe the intention to change the state and include a `type` property along with optional payload data.action creators are functions that create and return action objects.
+Action objects are plain JavaScript objects with a type property that indicates the type of action being performed.
+They may also include additional data properties relevant to the action.

 Example actions: